danchoi/soywiki/README.markdown

 pattern.
 But SoyWiki embraces it and wants everyone to adopt it, for the following reasons:

-* Besides being the original, CamelCase is the most elegantly minimalist approach to linking wiki pages together -- "with no additional markup whatsoever," [as Ward Cunninghamb put it][ward].
+* Besides being the original, CamelCase is the most elegantly minimalist approach to linking wiki pages together -- "with no additional markup whatsoever," [as Ward Cunningham put it][ward].
 * It encourages you more than other wiki link patterns to create wiki pages with succinctly descriptive names that are easy to remember.
 * Because the link pattern is so minimal and succinct, writing them interrupts your flow of thought less than other wiki link patterns.